 There are ways to get around this though.
 What you can do is take a piece of scrap plywood, drill your hole with the size of the forstner bit you need.
 After the hole has been bored, clamp the plywood over the work piece.
 What this does is creates a guide for the bit to ensure that it doesn’t walk on you.

 The best type of forstner bit to use with a hand drill are the ones that have a wavy pattern along the cutting edge.
 This type enters the wood cleanly which in turn reduces the chances of walking and tearout significantly.

 The design of forstner bits are different from your ordinary style drill bits.
-They don’t have flutes to remove material as you’re drilling into a workpiece.
+They don’t have flutes to remove material like an auger does as you’re drilling into a workpiece.

 The correct way to drill with a forstner bit is to lift it up from time to time so that the wood chips come out the hole.
 If you don’t do this important step you’ll end up over heating the bit which results in dulling.

 Forstner Bit And Router?

 Is it safe to put a Forstner drill bit in a router?
 No it’s not a good idea for one good reason.
 The router, no matter what type, is a high speed woodworking tool.
 You can’t adjust the speed to get it slow enough for a forstner bit to work.

 Forstner bits tend to blow apart when used at high speeds which could potentially injure you.

 What you should do instead if at all possible is use a drill press.
 If that’s not an option then the next best thing is to use a variable speed hand drill.
 But use this option with care to make sure that you don’t damage the forstner bit.
 Slow and steady wins the game.

 The Forstner bit keeps heating up so how to avoid burning the wood?
 A few things can cause this.
 The easiest thing is that maybe the bit has become dull.
 You can either sharpen it which I would learn how to do.
 The other option is to just replace it.